 Superior DJ controllers will emulate club-level professional gear.

 You also need to understand your budget and how much you will be willing to spend.
-Controller range in price.
+Controllers range in price.
 Some are cheap while others are quite expensive.
 Having an idea of how much you want to spend can help refine your choices.
 In most cases the more you have to spend the better the DJ controller will be.

 - Superior DJ controllers offer extensive features.
 You should expect quality jog wheels.
 A full and capable mixer section.
 Effective FX controls.
 Solid build quality along with a range of connection options.